Rage-baiting: Social media

-Starting in 2017, Facebook engineers changed their ranking algorithm to score emoji reactions five times higher than mere "likes" because emojis extended user engagement, according to a 26 October 2021 Washington Post article.
+Starting in 2017, Facebook engineers changed their ranking algorithm to score emoji reactions five times higher than "likes" because emojis extended user engagement.
 Facebook's business model depended on keeping and increasing user engagement.
-One of Facebook's researchers raised concerns that the algorithms that rewarded "controversial" posts including those that incited outrage, could inadvertently result in more spam, abuse, and clickbait.
+One researcher raised concerns that algorithms rewarding "controversial" posts, including those that incited outrage, could inadvertently result in more spam, abuse, and clickbait.

-Since 2018, Facebook executives had been warned in a slide presentation that their algorithms promoted divisiveness but they refused to act.
-In a 2022 interview Scott-Railton had observed that the amplification by algorithms of these inflammatory quote tweets in rage farming that looped upon themselves may have been planned and structural or accidental.
-Algorithms reward positive and negative engagement.
-This creates a "genuine dilemma for everyone".
-Algorithms also allow politicians to bypass legacy media outlets that fact-check, by giving them access to a targeted uncritical audience who are very receptive of their messaging, even when it is misinformation.
+Since 2018, Facebook executives had been warned that their algorithms promoted divisiveness but refused to act.
+Scott-Railton observed in a 2022 interview that the algorithmic amplification of inflammatory quote tweets in rage farming may have been planned and structural or accidental.
+Algorithms reward positive and negative engagement, creating what he called a "genuine dilemma for everyone".
+Algorithms also allow politicians to bypass legacy media fact-checking by giving them access to targeted uncritical audiences receptive to their messaging, even when it contains misinformation.

-By 2019, Facebook's data scientists confirmed that posts that incited the angry emoji were "disproportionately likely to include misinformation, toxicity and low-quality news."
+By 2019, Facebook's data scientists confirmed that posts inciting the angry emoji were "disproportionately likely to include misinformation, toxicity and low-quality news."

-The 2020 Netflix docudrama The Social Dilemma analyzed how social media was intentionally designed for profit maximization through Internet manipulation which can include spreading conspiracy theories and disinformation and promoting problematic social media use.
-Topics covered in the film included the role of social media in political polarization in the United States, political radicalization, including online youth radicalization, the spread of fake news and as a propaganda tool used by political parties and governmental bodies.
-Social media networks have three main goals: to maintain and increase engagement, growth, and advertisement income, according to a former Google design ethicist.
+The 2020 Netflix docudrama The Social Dilemma analyzed how social media was intentionally designed for profit maximization through Internet manipulation, including spreading conspiracy theories and disinformation and promoting problematic social media use.
+Topics covered included social media's role in political polarization in the United States, political radicalization, including online youth radicalization, the spread of fake news, and its use as a propaganda tool by political parties and governmental bodies.
+According to a former Google design ethicist featured in the film, social media networks have three main goals: maintaining and increasing engagement, growth, and advertisement income.

-A 2024 Rolling Stone article discusses the rise of "rage-bait" influencers on TikTok who create content designed to provoke anger and generate engagement.
+A 2024 Rolling Stone article discussed the rise of "rage-bait" influencers on TikTok who create content designed to provoke anger and generate engagement.
 Influencers such as Winta Zesu and Louise Melcher produce staged, controversial videos that often go viral across multiple platforms, drawing in viewers who may not realize the content is fabricated.